DigitalSlideArchive/dsa-run-custom-ai-models/README.md

 Once the above step is finished add docker model to the DSA by providing the docker name 'dsarchive/run-custom-ai-models'

-2. **AI API**: Deploys AI models seperately as a servie.
-Users can add or remove AI models from this codebase Following are the steps needed to setup the API
+2. **AI API**: Deploys AI models seperately as a service.
+Users can add or remove AI models from this codebase.
+Following are the steps needed to setup the API

 ```shell